Luka Modrić: 2012–13: Becoming a starter at Real Madrid

 Modrić started in Real Madrid's home match against rivals Barcelona on 2 March 2013.
 From a corner kick, he assisted Sergio Ramos to score the winning goal in the 82nd minute, giving Real a victory in El Clásico.
 On 5 March, Modrić came on as a second-half substitute during the decisive Champions League knockout leg against ten-man Manchester United at Old Trafford.
-With Madrid behind by a goal, Modrić equalised with a long-range shot from 25 yards out and played a key role in the rest of the match, which Real Madrid won 2–1, advancing them to the quarter-finals 3–2 on aggregate.
+With Madrid behind by a goal, Modrić equalised with a long-range shot from 23 m out and played a key role in the rest of the match, which Real Madrid won 2–1, advancing them to the quarter-finals 3–2 on aggregate.
 This match is often seen as the turning point in Modrić's career in Real Madrid.
-On 16 March, he replicated this performance against Mallorca, giving Real Madrid the lead with a long-range volley from 30 yards; Real Madrid won the match 5–2.
+On 16 March, he replicated this performance against Mallorca, giving Real Madrid the lead with a long-range volley from 27 m; Real Madrid won the match 5–2.
 Modrić played as a starter in both Champions League semi-final matches against Borussia Dortmund.
 In the first leg on 24 April, he played in the attacking midfield position where he did not influence the match and the team lost 4–1.
 On 30 April, in the second leg 2–0 victory, Modrić played as the deep-lying playmaker, making passes to the attackers and creating several chances; he was among the best-rated players that night.
 From March 2013, Modrić's form and influence in the midfield continued to improve, distinguishing himself as a player with most passes completed in his team.
 On 8 May, he assisted from the corner for the first goal and scored the fourth goal in a 6–2 victory over Málaga.